 ISBN: 9782840116462

-Gallimard 40th Anniversary Edition celebrating 40 years of their publishing house.
+Gallimard published this edition Anniversary Edition celebrating 40 years of their publishing house in 2012.
 This edition is lovely and made very well.
 It's easily one of my favorite French Potter books.

 Title: Harry Potter et l'École des Sorciers